Last updated: December 6, 2022

 After a short drive, less than 2 km, you will arrive at a surprisingly large car parking area.
 A $12 parking fee applies for the Royal National Park, and you can pay this at one of the ticket machines.

 The Garawarra Farm Car Park is also the starting point of the walk to Figure Eight Pools and can get very busy.
-But the area is actually quite large so you shouldn’t have any issues finding a spot to park your car.
+But the area is quite large, so you shouldn’t have any issues finding a spot to park your car.

 Palm Jungle Loop Track Notes

-It’s a moderately challenging walking track with a couple of steep sections, but anyone with a reasonable level of fitness and good hiking shoes can undertake this enjoyable trail.
+It’s a moderately challenging walking track with a few steep sections, but anyone with a reasonable fitness level and good hiking shoes can undertake this enjoyable trail.